-Returns from 31 December 2003 to 31 December 2023 Source: Bloomberg, ICE Benchmark Administration, World Gold Council Figure 1: Gold's sources of demand Average annual net demand = 3,126 tonnes (approx. US\$195bn)
+Returns from 31 December 2004 to 31 December 2024.
+Source: Bloomberg, ICE Benchmark Administration, World Gold Council Figure 1: Gold's sources of demand Average annual net demand = 3,034 tonnes (approx. US\$233bn)

-Based on 10-year average annual net demand estimates ending in 2023.
-Includes: jewellery and technology net of recycling, in addition to bars & coins, ETFs and central bank demand which are historically reported on a net basis.
+^{}Based on 10-year average annual net demand estimates ending in Q3 2024.
+Includes: jewellery and technology net of recycling, in addition to bars and coins, ETFs and central bank demand which are historically reported on a net basis.
 It excludes over-the-counter demand, owing to limitations in data availability.
-Net jewellery and technology demand computed assuming 90% of annual recycling comes from jewellery and 10% from technology.
-Source: Metals Focus, Refinitiv GFMS, World Gold Council Gold in US dollars has increased by nearly 8% per year since 1971 Moreover, the diversity of its sources of demand help to make gold a less volatile asset than some equity indices, other commodities or alternatives (Chart 2).
-Chart 2: Gold has been less volatile than many equity indices, alternatives and commodities because of its scale, liquidity and diverse sources of demand Average daily volatility of several major assets since 2003
+Source: Metals Focus, Refinitiv GFMS, World Gold Council ^{} Net jewellery and technology demand computed assuming 90% of annual recycling comes from jewellery and 10% from technology

+Gold in US dollars has increased by 8% per year since 1971 Moreover, the diversity of its sources of demand help to make gold a less volatile asset than some equity indices, other commodities or alternatives (Chart 2).
+Chart 2: Gold has been less volatile than many equity indices, alternatives and commodities because of its scale, liquidity and diverse sources of demand Average daily volatility of several major assets since 2004

-Annualised volatility is computed based on daily returns in US dollars between 31 December 2003 and 31 December 2023.
-Indices used: Bloomberg Global Aggregate Bond Index, MSCI Daily Gross World Index, MSCI Daily Gross EM; MSCI USA Index; LBMA Gold Price PM, Bloomberg Commodity Index, Bloomberg WTI Crude Oil; S&P Listed Private Equity Index; FTSE Nareit Equity REITs Index USD.
+Annualised volatility is computed based on daily returns in US dollars between 31 December 2004 and 31 December 2024.
+Indices used: Bloomberg Global Aggregate Bond Index, MSCI Daily Gross World Index; MSCI Daily Gross EM; MSCI USA Index; LBMA Gold Price PM, Bloomberg Commodity Index, Bloomberg WTI Crude Oil; S&P Listed Private Equity Index; FTSE Nareit Equity REITS Index USD.
 Source: Bloomberg, ICE Benchmark Administration, World Gold Council Beating inflation, combating deflation Gold has long been considered a hedge against inflation and the data confirms this: since 1971 it has outpaced the US and world consumer price indices (CPI).
 Gold also protects investors against high inflation.
 In years when inflation was between 2%-5%, gold's price increased 8% per year on average.
 This number increased significantly with even higher inflation levels (Chart 3).
 Over the long term, therefore, gold has not just preserved capital but also helped it grow.
 Chart 3: Gold historically rallies in periods of high inflation Gold nominal and real returns in US dollars as a function of annual inflation

-As of 31 December 2023.
+As of 31 December 2024.
 Based on y/y changes in US dollars for 'gold': LBMA Gold Price PM and 'inflation': US CPI since January 1971.
-Source: Bloomberg, ICE Benchmark Administration, World Gold Council

-Our research also shows that gold should do well in periods of deflation.
+Source: Bloomberg, ICE Benchmark Administration, World Gold Council Our research also shows that gold should do well in periods of deflation.
 Such periods are characterised by low interest rates, reduced consumption and investment, and financial stress, all of which tend to foster gold demand.
 Store of value Historically, major currencies were pegged to gold.
 That changed with the unravelling of the US gold standard in 1971 and the eventual collapse of the Bretton Woods system.
 Since then, with few exceptions, gold has significantly outperformed all major currencies and commodities as a means of exchange.
 And although this outperformance was particularly marked immediately following the end of the gold standard, gold has clearly continued to outperform most major currencies in the more recent past (Chart 4).
 A key factor behind this robust performance is that gold mine production has grown slowly over time - increasing by approximately 1.7% per year over the past 20 years.
-Chart 4: The purchasing power of major currencies and commodities has significantly eroded relative to gold Value of currencies and broad commodities relative to gold (January 2000 = 100)